To inquire about rights and availability relating to professional productions of The Titfield Thunderbolt contact:

 What's clever about Bob Carlton's direction is that with only five actors it manages to twirl the audience into its own zany world.
 It's a fun evening and a romp in a very old, very British tradition with some marvellous theatre effects.
 What more could you want?
 (What's On Stage, 2005)

-Bruce James production of Philip Goulding’s adaptation of the classic Ealing comedy screenplay by TEB Clarke for The Titfield Thunderbolt shows what you can do with five actors, a minimalist set – and a lot of goodwill (not to mention participation) from the audience.
-Gags about bureaucracy, jobsworths and the economic situation come over as applicable to 2010 as 1952.
-It’s a merit of the script that it’s imposible to disentangle Clarke from Goulding.
+Philip Goulding’s adaptation of the classic Ealing comedy screenplay by TEB Clarke for The Titfield Thunderbolt shows what you can do with five actors, a minimalist set – and a lot of goodwill (not to mention participation) from the audience.
+It's a merit of the script that it's impossible to disentangle Clarke from Goulding.
+Gags about bureaucracy, jobsworths and the economic situation are as applicable today as in 1952.
 Great fun.
 (What’s On Stage, 2010)

 A definite crowd-pleaser.
 (What's On)